 The amendments are proposed under the following statutory authority as found in Chapter 161 of the Texas Agriculture Code.
-The commission is vested by statute, §161.041(a), with the requirement to protect all livestock, domestic animals, and domestic fowl from disease.
-The commission is authorized, by §161.041(b), to act to eradicate or control any disease or agent of transmission for any disease that affects livestock.
-If the commission determines that a disease listed in §161.041 of this code or an agent of transmission of one of those diseases exists in a place in this state among livestock, or that livestock are exposed to one of those diseases or an agent of transmission of one of those diseases, the commission shall establish a quarantine on the affected animals or on the affected place.
-That authority is found in §161.061.
+The commission is vested by §161.041, entitled "Disease Control", with the requirement to protect all livestock, domestic animals, and domestic fowl from disease.

+Pursuant to \$161.041(b), the commission may act to eradicate or control any disease or agent of transmission for any disease that affects livestock, exotic livestock, domestic fowl or exotic fowl.
+The commission may adopt any rules necessary to carry out the purpose of this subsection.

-As a control measure, the commission, by rule may regulate the movement of animals.
-The commission may restrict the intrastate movement of animals even though the movement of the animals is unrestricted in interstate or international commerce.
-The Commission may require testing, vaccination, or another epidemiologically sound procedure before or after animals are moved.
-That authority is found in §161.054.
-An agent of the commission is entitled to stop and inspect a shipment of animals or animal products being transported in this state in order to determine if the shipment originated from a quarantined area or herd; or determine if the shipment presents a danger to the public health or livestock industry through insect infestation or through a communicable or noncommunicable disease.
-That authority is found in §161.048.
+Pursuant to §161.048, entitled "Inspection of Shipment of Animals or Animal Products", the commission may require testing, vaccination, or another epidemiologically sound procedure before or after animals are moved.
+An agent of the Commission is entitled to stop and inspect a shipment of animals or animal products being transported in this state in order to determine if the shipment originated from a quarantined area or herd; or determine if the shipment presents a danger to the public health or livestock industry through insect infestation or through a communicable or noncommunicable disease.